 Disadvantages Of Fiberglass Pools

 Although fiberglass pools offer a host of advantages, they do come with a few disadvantages.
-When the backfill material doesn't properly support a fiberglass shell, it can be vulnerable to bending, bulging and warping.
+When the backfill material doesn't properly support a fiberglass shell, it can be vulnerable to bending, bulging, and warping.
 Sometimes, the sand supporting a fiberglass shell settles and shifts, which can affect the plumbing lines and cause leaks.
-Settling sand can also cause cracks in main drains at the bottom of the pool.
+Settling sand can also cause cracks in the main drains at the bottom of the pool.
 Unlike a concrete pool, fiberglass models are not easy to customize, and you're limited to the specific molds offered by your manufacturer.
-One disadvantage of all inground pools is that they require a cover or separate pool fencing for families with small children.
+One disadvantage of all in-ground pools is that they require a cover or separate pool fencing for families with small children.

 Fiberglass Pool Maintenance

 Most professional pool maintenance services cost from $75 to $100 per hour.
 DIY pool maintenance costs roughly $175 per month on average for supplies and chemicals.
-Gain a better understanding pool maintenance items below:
+Gain a better understanding of pool maintenance items below:

 To clean leaves and other debris from the surface of the water, use a skimming net attached to a telescoping pole.
 A pool vacuum helps remove dirt and other debris from the pool floor.
-For deeper cleaning of the pool walls and floor, use a soft-bristle brush or sponge and cleaners formulated specifically for fiberglass surfaces.
+For a deeper cleaning of the pool walls and floor, use a soft-bristle brush or sponge and cleaners formulated specifically for fiberglass surfaces.

 Fiberglass shells occasionally stain if levels of metal in the water are too high.
 Too much iron can cause rust-colored stains, and excessive copper can stain the shell a blue-green color.
 Applying a metal-chelating agent every few weeks can help balance metal levels and keep fiberglass pool shells stain-free.
 Follow the manufacturer's instructions for proper usage.

-Proper chemical balance is vital for safe and enjoyable swimming, and you should test the water daily during swimming season.
+Proper chemical balance is vital for safe and enjoyable swimming, and you should test the water daily during the swimming season.
 Aim for the numbers below for a safe balance: